ChemPupWassup/Homelab1/documentation/lab02-creating-first-vm.md

 ### Why do virtual machines need RAM?

-*(Virtual machines need dedicated RAM so that is can run properly while completing tasks.)*
+*(RAM provides temporary working memory for the operating system and applications.
+Virtual machines need dedicated RAM so that is can run properly while completing tasks.)*

 ### Why do we use Generation 2?